CrescentFlower-Inc/MicroCurrency/README.md

 ```
 Then also rename `config.json.example` back to `config.json` and configure your bot!

-# HOW TO RUN
+# How to run
 To run the bot, you just need to run `poetry run bot`.

 If you would like to create money for a currency, use `poetry run create_money`.

-# WOULD YOU LIKE TO CONTRIBUTE?
+# Would you like to contribute?

 We are always accepting pull requests and we will listen to suggestions.
-If you have a question, suggestion or issue, please make a github issue or go to our support discord server.
+If you have a question, suggestion or issue, please make a [github issue](https://github.com/CrescentFlower-Inc/MicroCurrency/issues) or join our [discord support server](https://discord.gg/5qarCfy5de).